tom-code/rust-matc/readme.md

   `./demo discover commissionable --timeout 3`
 * discover all commissioned devices using mdns:\
   `./demo discover commissioned --timeout 3`
-* if you have manual pairing code you need to extract passcode from it using following command:\
+* if you have manual pairing code you can extract passcode from it using following command:\
   `demo decode-manual-pairing-code 1577-384-0075`
 * commission device (device ip address is 192.168.5.70, commissioning passcode is 123456, device id will be 300, device admin has id 100):\
   `./demo commission 192.168.5.70:5540 100 300 123456`